CallumBeaney/blogge/content/blog/gawain.md

 - *Boþe groundez and þe greuez grene ar her wedez*
 - *Of grounds and of groves green is the raiment*

 The original is bolstered with the plural form's 'ez' to further give the sentence consistency, to tie better __wedez__ with __grevez__. _Greves_ rhymes with _wedez_ and _raiment_ does not with _groves_.
 Line #5 ends with a 'w' in 'warme' and #7 with 'wedez'; lines #6 and #8 sibilant with 'schewen' & 'syngen'.
 Tolkien cannot manage such subtlties while balancing aspects.
+But for rhythm I do wonder why something more like `Both the grounds and the groves, grene are their clothes` was not chosen.

-In these two examples I am being purposefully picky and terse; summarising in short: these insufficiencies originate not from Tolkien but his task.
+In these two examples I am being purposefully picky and terse, but note how *locked-in* the language used in the original ME is.
+Summarising in short: these insufficiencies originate not from Tolkien but his task.

 <br>